Revelation 21: A Preterist Commentary

 Revelation 21 also describes earthly things in heavenly imagery.
 As stated above, the New Jerusalem is the Christian church which literally and historically reigned over the earth after A.D.
 70. Hebrews 12:23 says that the church has its names “written in heaven.”
 Because the Christian saints are destined for heaven after physical death, the church, of course, exists presently in heaven and earth.
 And because the church exists in heaven and earth, the New Jerusalem of Revelation 21 and 22 is a visionary depiction of the church (i.e. the kingdom of heaven, and the Messianic kingdom) as it exists in both realms.
 In other words, as previously explained the New Jerusalem is the new heaven and earth mentioned in Revelation 21:1 (see Does “Heaven and Earth” REALLY Just refer to the People of Earthly Israel?)

-New Jerusalem of Revelation 21 and 22 is given this name so as to contrast it to the old, apostate Jerusalem7 called the whore of Babylon earlier in John’s vision (see Revelation 17: A Preterist Commentary).
+New Jerusalem of Revelation 21 and 22 is given this name so as to contrast it to the old, unfaithful Jerusalem7 called the whore of Babylon earlier in John’s vision (see Revelation 17: A Preterist Commentary).
 God divorces His previous wife, the Whore of Babylon, because of her adulterous affair with Rome, the beast, depicted in Revelation 17 so as to marry His new wife, the New Jerusalem (i.e. the kingdom of heaven).
 During the thousand years between Israel’s first-century war with Rome and the first crusade, the Battle of Gog and Magog, Israel and especially Jerusalem grew to become nearly exclusively Christian.
 Thus it is not a coincidence that the New Jerusalem depicted at the end of Revelation is symbolically portrayed as the Christian church/kingdom or God in Revelation 21 and 22.
 The New Jerusalem (i.e. the kingdom of heaven) is pictured in Christian imagery in large part because Jerusalem became exclusively Christian not long after Israel’s first century war with Rome.

 Revelation 21 Full Preterist Commentary Intro: Descriptions of Heaven in many Near-Death Experiences strikingly resemble the New Jerusalem.